Climate Action Plan - Measure W-1.2

 Reduce Outdoor Water Use

 This measure requires a 40% reduction in outdoor water use for landscaping budgets for new and existing residential and non-residential development by the year 2020.
-This measure requires an amendment of the County’s Water Conservation in Landscaping Ordinance.
+This measure, along with Measure A-2.1 Increase Residential Tree Planting, requires an amendment of the County’s Water Conservation in Landscaping Ordinance.
 Reducing potable water used for landscaping conserves a precious resource, protects the San Diego region against drought, and decreases greenhouse gas emissions.

 - 2020 Target: Amend Title 8 of the San Diego County Code of Regulatory Ordinances (Water Conservation in Landscaping)